eRecord and Discharge Summary Reports

 - Preliminary Discharge Summary (D/C Summary): This is a preliminary discharge summary prepared by the resident.
 While many residents and providers will include a list of patient medications in their D/C summary, it is not guaranteed, so you’ll need to refer to the patient’s AVS for the most recent medication list.

-- Final Discharge Summary: Once the attending physician reviews and approves/updates the Discharge Summary, a final copy is faxed to your office.
+- Final Discharge Summary: Once the attending physician reviews and approves/updates the Discharge Summary, a final copy is faxed to the PCP on record.

 Emergency Department Reports